 • Toilets – The urinals will be open for one person at a time.
 The main toilet will only be opened on request to allow for cleaning.
 You must bring your own toilet roll.
 Hand wash is available.
 This allows us to keep hygiene to the maximum.

-• The shop will be open, but you will not be allowed to enter, all orders will be taken at the door and handed to you in a bag.
-Please use cards for payment and keep payments below £45 so that contactless can be used.
+• The shop will be open and you are now allowed to enter, however, under the government Covid guidelines, you must wear a face mask when in the shop at all times.
+Please use cards for payment where possible so that contactless can be used.
 We will be removing our £10 minimum charge rule over the next few weeks to help.
 You must maintain social distance while queueing at the shop, please use the floor markings in order to do so.

 Lastly and most importantly under no circumstances break any of the rules above.
 We do not take safety lightly for either our patrons or our staff.
 Anyone deemed to be breaking the rules will be asked to leave.
 The above is in place for everyone’s safety.
 Coronavirus is not selective!

 PLEASE BE AWARE ASWELL AS THESE NEW CHANGES NORMAL FISHERY RULES AND HEALTH AND SAFETY ADVICE STILL APPLY.